 Meet Kathy Childers, RN!
-She is an oncology nurse navigator at Bon Secours Virginia Breast Center and is also a breast cancer survivor.
+She is a navigator for the oncology service line in our Richmond, VA market and is also a breast cancer survivor.
 In fact, it was her own diagnosis that was the driving force behind her entering nursing school and the oncology field with a focus on breast cancer patients.

 Learn more about Kathy and her role with our ministry in this Q&A.